 Do your homework up front

 Taking the time up front to do your homework on a prospective customer shows them you both care about their business and respect their time not to waste too much time in a meeting having them teach you their business.
-To do this, you have to do your homework on the customer (link to blog or PF article).
+To do this, you have to do your homework on the customer.
 Doing research, and potentially having a pre-call with an internal coach up front will prepare you to set the stage as a credible source of information at the beginning of the presentation.

 You also have to know what the trends are so that you’re presenting ideas that the customer hasn’t thought of yet, or is a different look at the trends from what other suppliers might be presenting.
 It’s important to challenge them and their thinking a bit, while at the same time showing you understand their business.
 The meeting has to be worth their time and not just a confirmation of what they already know.
 It’s always good to validate their thinking, but that can’t be the only thing you do in order to win new business.

 This can be thought of in two ways.
 First, if you are on top of major industry trends and needs, don’t wait to be asked to present your excellent solutions to the customers, but rather bring them proactively in a way that solves problems and helps them get a jump on the need.
 For example, back when clean label menus were just starting, many restaurant chains were at different timeframes in terms of cleaning up their ingredient lists.
 Some were on shorter timelines (think Panera), and others were on a longer timeline.
 At that time, some suppliers tried to pretend it was a trend that would go away, and would wait to be asked for solutions, or essentially forced to change.
 Instead, the best suppliers embraced the trend and offered solutions up front, cementing themselves as partners and also saving valuable customer time.